 Benefits payable - On 1st April 2014, LGPS pensions became a career average scheme, whereby members accrue benefits based on their pensionable pay in that year at an accrual rate of 1/49th.
 Accrued pension is increased annually in line with Consumer Prices Index.
-Prior to April 2014 pension benefits under the LGPS were based on final pensionable pay and length of pensionable service as summarised over:
+Prior to April 2014 pension benefits under the LGPS were based on final pensionable pay and length of pensionable service as summarised below:

-Service pre 1 April 2008 Service post 31 March 2008 1 , Each year worked is worth 1/60 x final pensionable salary Lump sum Automatic lump sum of 3 x pension.
+Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable salary Each year worked is worth 1/60 x final pensionable salary Lump sum Automatic lump sum of 3 x pension.
 In addition, part of the annual pension can be exchanged for a one off tax free cash payment.
 A Lump sum of £12 is paid for each £1 of pension given up.
 No automatic lump sum.
 Part of the annual pension can be exchanged for a one off tax free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.